ChaoticWalrus/Tutorials/07.Lesson_InductiveReasoning/Invariants/README.md

 > :warning: Note that the invariant is not wrapped with curly brackets.

 Now let's move on to a concrete example of an invariant.
-We'd like to show that the bank always holds enough funds to pay up its customers; so we may come up with the property - "the `totalFunds` in the bank is always greater or equal to a single user's balance".
+We'd like to show that the bank always holds enough funds to pay up its customers; so we may come up with the property - "the `totalFunds` in the bank is always greater than or equal to a single user's balance".
 If we were to verify this property, an arbitrary user that would like to withdraw its funds will surely be able to do it.

 The invariant would look like that: